michaelabudde/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
 I worked with databases, set up security and testing, and deployed web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+In this most recent iteration the website is now hosted on a unique site with google cloud

 ## Technologies and Techniques Used

-This project is an Express app built with Javascript.
+This project is an Express app built with Javascript, Nginx, Google Cloud, and React.

 At this stage, I have: